 The interspersed “digtoplæsninger” covered a reading by Pablo Llambias of love poems by one of our 19th-century poets (Emil Aarestrup).
 Mostly for Danes I guess, but nice none the less.

 Quite a gathering.
 And that list is not even complete – Nikolaj Hess is missing.
 Which is certainly not fair.
 Not after this.
 DSCH 4ever!
-All in all, a healthy mixture of improvisation and chamber music repertoire – delivered with passion and charm.
+All in all, a healthy mix of improvisation and chamber music repertoire – delivered with passion and charm.